apayne28/Coding-Projects/README.md

 A series of tutorials I followed to learn more about GraphQL.
 Completed.

-Tutorial can be found here:https://www.youtube.com/playlist?list=PL4cUxeGkcC9iK6Qhn-QLcXCXPQUov1U7f
+The tutorial can be found [here](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iK6Qhn-QLcXCXPQUov1U7f)